webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures-external-video.md

 ```

 Then, when the user clicks play, we call `getUserMedia` and ask for the camera.
 The resulting stream
 is then applied to the video.
-There are no changes to the WebGPU parts of the code.

 ```js
   function waitForClick() {